-The cities with the highest percentage of residents making pledges during the campaign included Laguna Beach, Calif., North Port, FL, Oceanside, CA, Tucson, AZ, and Dallas, Texas.
-Overall, residents around the nation made 759,000 pledges to change behaviors ranging from fixing home leaks to reducing harmful runoff into local rivers and streams.
+The cities with the highest percentage of residents making pledges during the campaign included Laguna Beach, Calif., Northport, Fla., Gainesville, Fla, Tucson, Ariz., and two-time winer Houston, Tex.
+Overall, residents around the nation made more than 420,000pledges to change behaviors ranging from fixing home leaks to reducing harmful runoff into local rivers and streams

-The challenge, presented by the Wyland Foundation and Toyota, with support from the U.S EPA, National League of Cities, The Toro Company, Hobie Surf Shops, and Petal Soaps, addresses the growing importance of educating consumers about the many ways they use water.
+The challenge, presented by the Wyland Foundation, with support from the U.S EPA, National League of Cities, The Toro Company, and Zenni Optical, addresses the growing importance of educating consumers about the many ways they use water.

-Even amid the unpredictable impacts of the health crisis, many cities still put a priority on the importance of managing essential resources like water.
+Clean water, a healthy ocean, and sustainable resources remain one of the keys to a brighter future for everyone in the United States and around the World.
 “With so much happening around the country, we were thrilled to see people voicing their support for the conservation and protection of our nation’s water systems and other natural resources,” said marine life artist Wyland, who founded the Wyland Foundation in 1993.
 “They know that environmental stewardship takes year-round effort.”

 About the Program